AyrennC/simple-rectangle/README.md

 ## Simple Rectangle

-This is a lightweight program for calculating Rectangle intersects and adjacency.
+This is a lightweight program for calculating Rectangle intersects and adjacencies.

 ## Requirements